Tyelab/MouseFacialExpressionAnalysis/README.md

 ## Notes from the Tye Lab

 Updating the README so it includes notes from Jeremy Delahanty, Research Technician in the Tye Lab, for expanding the capabilities of this repository.
+Graduate student Deryn LeDuke is also working on enhancing the repository as well.

 ### Purpose
 This repository is meant to expand upon the original work of Nate Dolensek and the Gogolla Lab by incorporating Dask for performing HOG analyses